Joseph (Genesis): Potiphar's wife

 Joseph had good reasons not to have an affair with Potiphar's wife: he did not want to abuse his master's trust; he believed in the sanctity of marriage; and it went against his ethical, moral and religious principles taught to him by his father Jacob.
 According to the Midrash, Joseph would have been immediately executed by the sexual assault charge against him by Potiphar's wife.
 Abravanel explains that she had accused other servants of the same crime in the past.
 Potiphar believed that Joseph was incapable of such an act and petitioned Pharaoh to spare his life.
 However, punishment could not have been avoided because of her class status and limited public knowledge of her scheme.

-According to Legend of the Jews, the name of Potiphar's wife is Zuleikha and when she was enticing Joseph to give up to her sinful passion, God appeared unto him, holding the foundation of earth (Eben Shetiyah), that He would destroy the world if Joseph touched her.
+According to Legends of the Jews, the name of Potiphar's wife is Zuleikha and when she was enticing Joseph to give up to her sinful passion, God appeared unto him, holding the foundation of earth (Eben Shetiyah), that He would destroy the world if Joseph touched her.